Measles

 - Administration of MMR vaccine to susceptible contacts of a measles case may abort infection or modify the disease if given within 72 hours of the first exposure.

-- MMR vaccination of non-immune contacts may be recommended beyond 72 hours post-exposure to provide protection from future exposures, especially if there is ongoing transmission in a particular setting such as a child care, school, or work setting.
+- If unable to receive MMR PEP within 72 hours after the initial exposure, non-immune contacts should still be recommended to receive an MMR vaccination to provide protection from future exposures, especially if there is ongoing transmission in a particular setting such as a household, child care, school, or work setting.

 - MMR vaccine should not be given within six months to people who received intramuscular immune globulin (IMIG) or within eight months to people who received intravenous immune globulin (IVIG).

 - In some studies, MMR PEP effectiveness is low (even though protection against future exposures is high) and likely depends upon the nature of the exposure, among other things.
-Therefore, exposed people who received appropriate MMR PEP should still be excluded from high-risk settings, educated to watch for measles symptoms, and call public health if they develop symptoms of measles.
+Exposed people who received appropriate MMR PEP may still be excluded from high-risk settings, educated to watch for measles symptoms, and call public health if they develop symptoms of measles.

 - While the public health response to sporadic measles cases should focus on those who are completely unvaccinated and more likely to be susceptible, in certain settings and if resources are available, it may be appropriate for people with one dose of MMR to get a second dose as post-exposure prophylaxis.